 Another possible explanation for the limited improvement in coverage is that, even without \typetracing, \pynguin has a reasonable chance of selecting the correct types randomly.
 Before \pynguin starts the search, it analyses the SUT statically to collect all available types.
 This includes Python built-in types, types from other imported modules, and types/classes declared in the module under test.
 Thus, the number of types that are considered without \typetracing is a finite set of types.
 During test generation \pynguin needs to pass values for the parameters of methods and functions when invoking them.
 For this, \pynguin needs to create primitive values and instantiate objects of some type.
-Without \typetracing \pynguin has to choose this type at random which may lead to a low probability of selecting a suitable type.
-However, as there are many iterations, \pynguin will eventually pick a valid type.
-Thus, \typetracing does not introduce entirely new types that would otherwise be inaccessible; rather, it prioritises relevant types, making their selection more efficient and increasing the likelihood of reaching higher coverage faster.
+Without \typetracing, \pynguin has to choose this type at random, which may lead to a low probability of selecting a suitable type.
+While this might be sufficient for primitive types over many iterations, it is far less likely for complex user-defined types and classes.
+For these types, \typetracing provides a benefit by prioritising relevant types, making their selection more efficient and increasing the likelihood of reaching higher coverage faster.

 One way in which \typetracing provides benefits in addition to the annotated type information~(\TypeHintsTypeTracing) is by suggesting types that are not annotated but referenced in a routine's body. \Cref{fig:example-wrong-type} provides a simple example: the checking branch will only be covered with a very low probability when not using \typetracing, because it is unlikely that \pynguin uses a \inlinelst{str} as an input here. \Typetracing records the explicit type check and allows \pynguin to explicitly instantiate a \inlinelst{str} because it knows from \typetracing that there is a check for that type. \Pynguin will not eliminate the type information provided by the annotation in the code, \ie, the expected type \inlinelst{int}; thus, it effectively records the union of both types here.